 Translation

 You can use AI to translate your text data.
 This method will create a new text variable containing the translated text, which you can use for text categorization.
-Select the text variable that needs translation, then hover and click + > AI > Translate.
-From there, you can enter a Prompt and specify the Source language.
+Select the text variable in the Data Sources tree that needs translation, then hover and click + > Text Manipulation > Translate.
+From there, you can refine the default Prompt as needed and specify the Source language.
 The Source language dropdown includes options to auto-detect the input language and to specify using a variable if you have an existing variable with a list of languages in your data set.

 Oftentimes, raw text data contains non-sensical responses, contain expletives, or are, in general, "garbage".
-You can identify good vs bad responses in your text variables by hovering over the variable and then clicking + > AI > Clean Text Data, and then entering a Prompt.
+You can identify good vs bad responses in your text variables by hovering over the variable in the Data Sources tree, clicking + > Data Quality > Poor Text Data, and then entering a Prompt.
 For example:

 A new variable will be created, which you can use as a filter variable and edit the raw data or remove cases, if necessary.